jazzthief81/cubesim64/README.md

 CubeSim64
 =========

-A Rubik's Cube simulator for the Commodore 64.
+A Rubik's Cube simulator for the Commodore 64 written in 6502 assembly language.